xiamx/awesome-sentiment-analysis/README.md

 Most recent research focuses on the aspect-based approaches.
 But not all opensource implementations are caught up yet.

 There are many different approaches to solve the problem.
-Some use Lexical methods, such as looking at the frequency of positive and negative words (from i.e. SentiWordNet) occuring in the given sentence.
-Some use Supervised Machine Learning, such as Naive Bayes and Support Vector Machine (SVM.)
-Some use Unsupervised Machine Learning, such as Latent Dirichlet Allocation (LDA) and word embeddings (Word2Vec).
-Recent work also apply Deep Learning methods such as Convolutional Neural Network (CNN) and Long Short-term Memory (LSTM), as well as their attention-based variants.
+Lexical methods, for example, look at the frequency of words expressing positive and negative sentiment (from i.e. SentiWordNet) occuring in the given sentence.
+Supervised Machine Learning, such as Naive Bayes and Support Vector Machine (SVM.), can be used with training data.
+Since training examples are difficult to obtain, Unsupervised Machine Learning, such as Latent Dirichlet Allocation (LDA) and word embeddings (Word2Vec) are also used on large unlabeled datasets.
+Recent works also apply Deep Learning methods such as Convolutional Neural Network (CNN) and Long Short-term Memory (LSTM), as well as their attention-based variants.
+Those interested can find more details in the survey papers.

 ## Survey Papers